Queen of the Clouds: Background and development

-Queen of the Clouds is the follow-up to Lo's debut extended play Truth Serum.
-The album is divided into three sections: "The Sex", "The Love" and "The Pain".
-Similar to theme of a poisoned relationship in Truth Serum, the album centers on a breakup and provides a complete story of her romantic struggles.
-She described her music as like a therapist where she could sing about things she would not normally dare to speak about.
-The title for the album came from her song "Not on Drugs" and describes her new lifestyle touring the world after the success of her first EP.
+Follow-up to Lo's debut extended play, Truth Serum (2014), Queen of the Clouds is a trilogy divided into three sections: "The Sex", "The Love" and "The Pain".
+She described her music as like a therapist, where she could sing about things she would not normally dare to speak about.
+The title for the album came from her song "Not on Drugs", and describes her new lifestyle touring the world after the success of her debut EP.
 Lo said that it represented the feeling of "floating on top of the world" and that it was important that the album title represented her.

 Composition

-Heavily influenced by electropop musical styles, Queen of the Clouds is predominantly a concept album which divides the record into three sections: "The Sex", "The Love" and "The Pain".
-Similar to the theme of poisoned relationships explored on Lo's debut extended play, Truth Serum (2014), the album centers on a breakup and provides a complete narration of her romantic struggles.
-She described her music as "like a therapist" where Lo could sing about things she would not normally feel comfortable speaking about.
-Queen of the Clouds blends multiple styles of music into a "monogenre" sound, containing heavy influences of EDM, hip hop, dance-pop, new wave, rock, and R&B, combining them into a "seamless compendium".
+Queen of the Clouds blends multiple styles of music into a "monogenre" sound, containing heavy influences of EDM, hip hop, dance-pop, new wave, rock, and R&B, as it combines them into a "seamless compendium".
+Heavily influenced by electropop musical styles, the album is predominantly a concept album which divides the record into three sections: "The Sex", "The Love" and "The Pain".
+Similar to the theme of poisoned relationships explored on Truth Serum, the album centers on a breakup and provides a complete narration of her romantic struggles.